Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Evaluation on FPGAs

 \section{Evaluation on FPGAs}

 In this section, we implement two design points studied in \S\ref{sec:case_study} to validate the feasibility of our framework.
-We first describe our experimental setup and perform a single FPGA evaluation.
-Later, we project the results to multiple FPGAs.
+We first describe our experimental setup and perform evaluation on a single FPGA.